-Figure 8 shows typical vertical profiles of air temperature at 12:00 LT during a clear day.
-Figure 8a shows a relatively smooth profile for the imperforated PVC tube.
-For the perforated profile (Fig. 8b), one can see a clear pattern in the vertical profile.
+Figure 7 shows typical vertical profiles of air temperature at 12 P.M. during a clear day.
+Figure 7(a) shows a relatively smooth profile for the imperforated PVC tube.
+For the perforated profile (Fig. 7(b)), one can see a clear pattern in the vertical profile.
 A drop in temperature was observed about every 7 cm, corresponding with the locations of the holes.
-This profile demonstrates the temperature difference between the cable that is only in contact with the tube, and the cable that is in contact with both air and the tube.
-In the case of the open construction, where only 3.1 % of the cable was in contact with the PVC, the temperature profile reflects mainly air temperature and direct radiation (Fig. 8c).
-Due to very high sampling resolution of measurements, and the high precision of the temperature measurements $(0.01 \degree C)$ in Fig. 8b, we can also observe the influence of direct solar radiation exposure (the shaded vs. the exposed side of the column) as smaller (up to 0.2 °C) fluctuations in temperature.
-A clear influence of incoming shortwave radiation on the temperature data is visible for our various measurement set-ups, especially those with PVC tubes employed as the basis of construction.
-The profiles in Fig. 8a and c look similar at first.
-However, because of the differences in construction, the temperatures were influenced by different processes, of which the effect is demonstrated in Fig. 8b.
+This profile demonstrates the temperature difference between cable that is only in contact with the tube, and cable that is in contact with both air and the tube.
+In the case of the open construction, where only 3.1% of the cable was in contact with the PVC, the temperature profile reflects mainly air temperature and direct radiation (Fig. 7(c)).
+Due to very high sampling resolution of

+- 15 measurements, and the high precision of the temperature measurements (0.01°C) in Fig. 7(b), we can also observe the influence of direct solar radiation exposure (the shaded versus the exposed side of the column) as smaller (up to 0.2 °C) fluctuations in temperature.
+A clear influence of incoming shortwave radiation on the temperature data is visible for our various measurement setups, especially those with PVC tubes employed as the basis of construction.
+The profiles in Fig. 7(a) and (c) look similar at first.
+However, because of the differences in construction, the temperatures were influenced by - 20 different processes, of which the effect is demonstrated in Fig. 7(b).
 The PVC tube influences the heat transfer processes from air and radiation to the cable, which causes a deviation between the cable temperature and actual air temperature.
-The temperature measured by the cable that was placed over the perforations was up to $0.5 \,^{\circ}$ C lower than the temperature measured by cable that was glued to the construction (note that all probes used similar hard PVC glue to attach the cable).
+The temperature measured by the cable that was placed over the perforations was up to 0.5 °C lower than the temperature measured by cable that was glued to the construction (note that all probes used similar hard PVC glue to attach the cable).
 Note that the machine resolution is 0.3 m, and the perforations are 0.02 m in diameter.
-The temperature that was assumed as air temperature is therefore still influenced by the tube, and hence the temperature difference between the cable in the air and attached to the tube is underestimated.
+The temperature that was assumed as - 25 air temperature is therefore still influenced by the tube, and hence the temperature difference between the cable in the air and attached to the tube is underestimated.
 Similar patterns can be seen throughout the whole measurement period.
-Our method to determine T{air} is a conservative estimation, and the real effect on the DTS temperature might be even higher.
-A relatively open construction (i.e. a low mass density) instead of a 5 % perforated tube significantly reduces the radiation effects (Fig. 8c).
-In this case, it is important to allow air/fluid circulation to prevent delayed temperature signals, which are likely to cause delayed temperature response, and thus hysteresis patterns.
+Our method to determine Tair is a conservative estimation, and the real effect on the DTS temperature might be even higher.
+A relatively open construction (i.e., a low mass density) instead of a 5% perforated tube significantly reduces the radiation effects (Fig. 7(c)).
+In this case, it is important to allow air/fluid circulation to prevent delayed temperature signals, which are 30 likely to cause delayed response, and thus hysteresis patterns.

-The spatial pattern in difference between T{air} and T{tube} provides a measure of radiation influence through the auxiliary construction, reaching differences up to 0.4 °C (Fig. 9).
+The spatial pattern in difference between $T{air}$ and $T{tube}$ provides a measure of radiation influence through the auxiliary construction, reaching differences up to 0.4 °C (Fig. 8).
 An interesting situation occurred when fog was observed in the morning of 20 July 2014.
 In this case, air temperature is higher than the temperature at the tube, reaching up to 0.7 °C. We will further omit the measurements for this particular morning in our analysis as being atypical.